sandpiper-toolchain/sandplover/docs/source/guides/userguide.rst

 --------------------------

-A slice of the `Cube` is a basic `Planform`, but often there are some analyses we wish to compute on a `Planform`, that may have multiple steps and sets of derived values we want to keep track of.
-DeltaMetrics has several specialty planform objects that make this easier.
+A slice of the `Cube` is a basic `Planform`, but often there are some analyses we wish to compute on a `Planform`, that may have multiple steps and sets of derived values we want to keep track of. sandplover has several specialty planform objects that make this easier.
 These specialty calculations are beyond the scope of this basic user guide, find more information on the :doc:`Planform API reference page <../reference/plan/index>`.